Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Approximatively Synchronous Advantage Estimation in Multi-agent System

 \section{Approximatively Synchronous Advantage Estimation in Multi-agent System}

-In this section, we first introduce marginal advantage estimation which expands advantage functions of SARL to MARL as well to realize credit assignment.
-And then, we describe how to realize approximatively synchronous advantage estimation based on the marginal advantage function in MAPO problem.
+In this section, we first introduce marginal advantage estimation (MAE) which achieves credit assignment by extending advantage functions of single-agent reinforcement learning (RL) to multi-agent systems.
+Then, we describe how to implement synchronous advantage estimation based on MAE in multi-agent policy optimization (MAPO) problem.